 Any EWU student may enroll in MLSC 100 and 200-level courses, without obligation to the military, to gain practical leadership experience and to see if becoming an Army officer is something they are interested in pursuing while in college

 The study of Political Science brings a student face-to-face with the issues and concerns of living in a complex world where some measure of public action is necessary to make life livable.
 Graduates enter the fields of law, public administration, teaching, political staff work and public relations staff work.
 Home of the pre-law program, international affairs program and the Mock Trial team.

 Psychology is a diverse discipline, grounded in science, aimed to understand human behavior.
 While some are basic researchers who develop and test theories, others apply the discipline’s scientific knowledge to help people, organizations, and communities.

 With a major in Race and Culture Studies, you will learn how to work with people of different backgrounds because you will have knowledge about their cultures, their social and historical experiences, and their ways of interacting and being in the world.

 Social studies education is a certificate program leading to a bachelor of arts in education.
 Working with the Department of Education, students will receive a state-endorsed major in the area of social studies.
 The curriculum is made up of five core areas: history, geography, anthropology/sociology, government and economics.
 Social studies teachers enable their students to understand the social nature of the world and the interrelated institutions in society through a strong historical approach.

-Women's and Gender Studies enables students to analyze and explore women’s roles, contributions, history, and experiences and to critically examine gender structures in societies and cultures in the U.S. and the world.
+Women's and Gender Studies offers students an interdisciplinary examination of women's roles, contributions, history, and experiences, as well as a critical study of gender structures in societies and cultures in the U.S. and the world.